link1905/system-design-101/content/docs/data-persistence/media-storage.md

 ```

 In practice, chunks are filled by appending object data until the chunk reaches capacity.
-This method is common in modern **Object Storage** systems and will be used in the following sections.
+This method is common in modern **Object Storage** solutions and will be used in the following sections.

 ### Erasure Coding